yellowmessenger/documentation/docs/cookbooks/studio/regressiontest.md

 ![](https://i.imgur.com/6Yp9J3B.png)

 4. To test all the other intents, click the back arrow(on the top left next to the intent's name) and click **Test Intents**.

-This will test the utterances for all the intents and give the status regressively.
-It's useful when you are making changes to your bot, you don't have to test each and every change, with a click you can collectively train the bot on all the changes.
+This action will test the utterances for all the intents and give the status regressively.
+It's useful when you are making changes to your bot.
+You don't have to test each and every change, with a click you can collectively train the bot on all the changes.

 ![](https://i.imgur.com/iKGRhZP.png)

 5. To download these tested utterances and access them offline click the **Download report** button.

-### Test FAQs
+### 1.1 Test FAQs

 1. Click on any FAQ.
 2. In the variations field, type any question/text and click **Generate variations**.
 A list of variations would be generated.